MohamedAG2002/Backlog/README.md

 First of all, always set a path *before* using anything in Backlog.
 If you don't set a path, the files that will be written to will either be created in the project's build folder or not at all.
 So, if this is your first time using Backlog, make sure to set a path before doing *anything* with Backlog.
 You can check your current path by showing the "help" menu.

-Second of all, when you're using Backlog and you're adding entries to the files, please make sure to write "_" in place of any space in yor entry.
+Second, when you're using Backlog and adding entries to the files, please make sure to write "\_" instead of any space in your entry.
 So, for example, if you want to add something like Elden Ring to your games list, you should type `backlog --game Elden_Ring`.
-See how I replaced the space between "Elden" and "Ring" with an "_"?
+See how I replaced the space between "Elden" and "Ring" with an "\_"?
 You have to do that with every entry that has a space in between the words.
 There can be a workaround, but I don't know of it yet.
-So, please, make sure to replace any space with an "_".
+So, please, replace any space with an "\_".